 The code becomes effective once a lease has been established.
 In the state of California, a lease exists when there is either an oral agreement or a written document.
-The following is everything landlords should know about California landlord-tenant laws.
+The following is everything landlords should know about California's landlord-tenant laws.

 Required Landlord Disclosures

-Landlords have an obligation under both federal and state laws to disclose certain information to their tenants.
+Landlords have an obligation under both federal and state landlord-tenant laws to disclose certain information to their tenants.
 The following are some of the disclosures:

 • Disclosure on whether the landlord has any knowledge of known drug contamination AND remediation is yet to be completed.